Glossary and Definitions ...

 A demonym for Macon is Maconite.

-For example: My father now lives in another state, yet he still thinks of himself as a Maconite.
+For example: My father had to move because of his job, yet he still thinks of himself as a Maconite.

 - FIPS Codes